Akoivul/FightLink/README.md

 # FightLink

 ### Concept
 An app that helps players find opponents for fighting games with small player bases.
-Users can post their availability and sign up to fight other players online.
+Users can share their availability and match up with other players for online matches.

 ### App features
 - The user can create an account and log in to the app.